Mabel Hackney: Death

 At the end of the tour they were returning home when Laurence and Mabel Irving drowned in the RMS Empress of Ireland disaster.
 In the early hours of the morning on 29 May 1914, near the mouth of the St. Lawrence River, the Empress of Ireland was rammed by the Storstad, a Norwegian collier, on her starboard bow.
 Storstad remained afloat, but Empress of Ireland was severely damaged.
 A gaping hole in her side caused the lower decks to flood at a rate alarming to the crew.
 Empress of Ireland lurched heavily to starboard.
 Most of the passengers and crew located in the lower decks drowned quickly and water entered through open portholes, some only a few feet above the water line, and inundated passageways and cabins.
 Those berthed in the upper decks were awakened by the collision, and immediately boarded lifeboats on the boat deck.
 Within a few minutes of the collision, the list was so severe that the port lifeboats could not be launched.
 Some passengers attempted to do so but the lifeboats just crashed into the side of the ship, spilling their occupants into the frigid water.
 Five starboard lifeboats were launched successfully, while a sixth capsized during lowering.

 Ten or eleven minutes after the collision, Empress of Ireland lurched violently onto her starboard side, allowing as many as 700 passengers and crew to crawl out of the portholes and decks onto her port side.
 The ship lay on her side for a minute or two, having seemingly run aground.
 A few minutes later at 02:10, about 14 minutes after the collision, the bow rose briefly out of the water and the ship finally sank.
 Hundreds of people were thrown into the near-freezing water.
 The disaster resulted in the deaths of 1,012 people.
 Reports in the news accounts of the tragedy say that Laurence Irving and Mabel Hackney got separated and Irving was in a position of temporary safety, but he knew Mabel could not swim and he jumped back into the water to rescue her.
 Their bodies were never found.

-In her will Mabel Lucy Irving left £5,761 3s 11d to her widowed mother, who presumably was raising her orphaned children.
+In her will, Mabel Irving left £5,761 3s 11d to her widowed mother, Susan, who presumably was raising her orphaned children.

+An eye-witness named Burt reported that Irving obtained two lifebelts, one of which he put on his wife.
+However, she "cried bitterly, and fainted in her husband's arms" despite him imploring her to "keep cool".
+Then, Burt reported, "they climbed up the sloping deck to the water’s edge.
+I saw them clasped in one another’s arms.
+They would not jump, but stood in a fervent embrace.
+They showered kisses on each other, and they must have died in each other’s arms."